uav-inspection-development/Automatic-EL-Crack-Detection-of-Photovoltaic-Farms-using-EL-Images/README.md

 # Automatic EL Crack Detection of Photovoltaic Farms using EL Images

-## Dataset Preparation Steps
+## Steps to Run This Project

 1. Download the dataset from the link below:
     - [EL Crack Dataset](https://pan.baidu.com/s/11_Qj8LsRqgpXz4PLqeiE0w?pwd=d1dj)
 2. Copy it here and follow the third step tutorial "Train the Model" to get the weight file best.pt (it will be automatically generated in the runs folder within the code folder after running train.py).
-3. Then follow the third step tutorial to run ui.py, load the best.pt obtained in the previous step in the interface that appears, and then you can perform image, video, and real-time camera detection.
+3. Then follow the third step tutorial to run ui.py in the src folder, load the best.pt obtained in the previous step in the interface that appears, and then you can perform image, video, and real-time camera detection.

 ## Environment Deployment Steps